-Clinical Trials, Health Informatics, Intervention Studies, Technology, Child Health and Development, Community Programs and Outreach, Underserved Populations, Immunization, Infectious Disease, Urban Health
+Clinical Trials, Health Informatics, Intervention Studies, Child Health and Development, Community Programs and Outreach, Underserved Populations, Immunization, Infectious Disease, Urban Health

 Stockwell MS, Hofstetter A, DuRivage N, Barrett A, Fernandez N, Vargas C, Camargo S. Text Message Reminders for Second Dose of Influenza Vaccine: A Randomized Controlled Trial.
 Pediatrics.
 2015;135(1):e83-91.